RobTillaart/infiniteAverage/README.md

 ### 0.1.4

-Users can set the threshold value when the sum and count are divided by two, to prevent internal counters to overflow.
-Default at startup this value is (1UL << 31).
+Users can set a threshold value to prevent the internal sum to overflow.
+Default at startup this value is (1UL << 30), and depending on the maxValue per sample added this should be set lower.
+When the threshold is reached both the sum and the internal counter are divided by 2.
+This keeps the average almost the same.

+The internal sample counter will trigger the divide by 2 action when 4294967000 samples are added.
+That is a lot, roughly 1 samples per second for 130 years, or 1000 samples per second for 40 days.

 - **void setDivideThreshold(uint32_t threshold)**
 - **uint32_t getDivideThreshold()**

 ### 0.1.5

 - Fixed a rounding error of the whole part when dividing by 2.

-- Fixed threshold code
+The threshold value should be as large as possible to get an accurate value.
+If n is small it works more like a low pass filter, returning the average of the last n elements.
+This is especially visible if the data is less uniform.

 ## Operation